SomnathMaji154/revengers-esports/README.md

 This project is a complete redesign and enhancement of the Revengers Esports website with a focus on:

-- Modern, professional design with glassmorphism effects
+- Modern, professional design with sleek animations and transitions
 - Responsive layout that works on all devices
-- Improved user experience with smooth animations and transitions
+- Improved user experience with smooth interactions
 - Enhanced SEO and social media sharing capabilities
 - Production-ready optimizations

 ## Key Features

 ### Design Improvements
-- **Modern Glassmorphism Design**: Implemented a sleek glassmorphism design with gradient backgrounds and subtle animations
+- **Modern Professional Design**: Implemented a sleek, professional design with gradient backgrounds and subtle animations
 - **Responsive Layout**: Fully responsive design that adapts to all screen sizes
 - **Enhanced Typography**: Improved typography hierarchy with better readability
-- **Consistent Color Scheme**: Professional color scheme with primary red accents and dark backgrounds
+- **Consistent Color Scheme**: Professional color scheme with primary blue accents and clean backgrounds
 - **Smooth Animations**: Added subtle animations and transitions for better user experience

 ### Technical Optimizations